rouseguy/intro2stats/README.md

 * A simple linear regression model

 ## Workshop Plan
-We would be using rainfall data of Indian districts (Data to be uploaded to the repo)
+We would be using Marijuana prices in various states of the USA, along with demographic data of the USA based on the latest census data

-There will be separate ipython notebooks - grouped by topic similarities.
+There will be separate ipython notebooks - grouped by topic similarities. *notebooks will be uploaded later* Some examples include:

-* Find sum of rainfall in a year, by various districts.
+* Find sum of people buying weed in a year, by various states.
-* Find mean of rainfall in a year, by various districts
+* Find mean of price in a week/month, by various states.
-* Find variance of rainfall in selected districts.
-Find variance of selected states
+* Find variance of price in selected states.
+Find variance of selected states by week of month
 * Define distribution.
 Plot histograms
-* Determining outliers (Plots, quantiles, box plots, percentiles) in rainfall data
+* Determining outliers (Plots, quantiles, box plots, percentiles) in weed price data
 * Continuous distributions(exponential distribution, normal distribution)
 * Introduction to Probability
 * Hypothesis testing.
-Check if rainfall across districts in a state are similar or not.
-Check for states, regions
+Check if weed price across states are similar or not.
+Check for different qualities of weed
 * Resampling
-* Simple regression model: Predict rainfall for next year.
+* Simple regression model: Predict weed price for the next month.
 Understand the output and diagnostics
-* A/B testing:(We will be using marketing data):Check if marketing campaign was successful or not.
+* Introduction to A/B testing: Impact of regulation and deregulation on a couple of states

 ## Prerequisites